-Here are Five things to know about bone health and pregnancy/breastfeeding.
+Here are five things to know about bone health, pregnancy, and breastfeeding.

 1. There are both dairy and non-dairy sources of calcium.

 Milk, yogurt, and cheese are great sources of calcium.
 But if dairy doesn’t make a regular appearance in your diet, that’s okay – you have lots of other options to help meet your calcium needs.
 Plant-based foods high in calcium include beans, lentils, nuts, seeds, leafy greens, milk alternatives (like almond or soy milk), orange juice, and cereal are often fortified with calcium.
 Interested in a more detailed list of plant-based calcium foods?
 Check out this blog: “Bone Health: No Milk?
 No Problem!”